About the Exhibition

 Facing a changing labor market and diminishing opportunities, individuals and families across the United States are struggling to survive in the world’s wealthiest country.

-Based on the New York Times bestselling book by Pulitzer Prize–winning journalists Nicholas D. Kristof and Sheryl WuDunn, the online exhibition Tightrope: Americans Reaching for Hope takes a humane approach to understanding America’s most complex problems, including the opioid epidemic, the prison industrial complex, and a lack of affordable healthcare.
-Through the stories of people in both urban and rural communities, Tightrope shines a light on the trials and triumphs of a nation in need.
+Based on the New York Times bestselling book by Pulitzer Prize–winning journalists Nicholas D. Kristof and Sheryl WuDunn, the online exhibition Tightrope: Americans Reaching for Hope took a humane approach to understanding America’s most complex problems, including the opioid epidemic, the prison-industrial complex, and a lack of affordable healthcare.
+Through the stories of people in both urban and rural communities, Tightrope shared the trials and triumphs of a nation in need.

-Featuring more than twenty-five images by acclaimed photojournalist Lynsey Addario, the exhibition invites us to take an unflinching look at crises hiding in plain sight.
-Experience the exhibition’s vivid storytelling, then get involved with organizations offering viable solutions to overcome a half-century of policy failure and transform the lives of Americans reaching for hope.
+Featuring more than twenty-five images by acclaimed photojournalist Lynsey Addario, the exhibition invited us to take an unflinching look at crises hiding in plain sight.
+After experiencing the exhibition’s vivid storytelling, visitors were invited to read the exhibition’s accompanying Action Guide—a short list of ideas and organizations offering viable solutions to overcome a half-century of policy failure and transform the lives of Americans reaching for hope.

 About the Authors and Photographer